 Rather than impose punitive measures, a College Concern is considered an opportunity for the student to 'make good' the matter and 'wipe the slate clean'.
 However, this may include covering the cost of any damage or expenses incurred as a result of a College Concern incident.
-A written or verbal apology to other parties may also be suitable outcome.
+A written or verbal apology to other parties may also be a suitable outcome.

-Where a student is issued with two College Concern notifications in an academic year, any further College Concerns will result in the immediate escalation of the matter to stage 1 or stage 2 of the disciplinary process as outlined below.
+Where a student is issued with two College Concerns in an academic year, any further College Concerns may result in the immediate escalation of the matter to a more formal disciplinary process.
 An open and honest discussion about a College Concern incident is preferable and can often result in a straight forward resolution in which there is no dispute over the issues involved.
-However, where allegations are more serious, or contested, the following procedure should be followed.
+However, where allegations are more serious, or contested, formal proceedings may be appropriate.